How to Draw the Head From Any Angle. The Basic Forms To draw the head from any angle you must first understand its basic structure.

 Feline and Canine Paws.
 The art of sharpening pencils.
 By Matthew James Taylor on 8 October 2007 Welcome to the world of pencil sharpening - this may sound like a dull topic but there is actually a lot more to it than you think.

 If you're like me, then you've probably spent a lot of time in high school class daydreaming and doodling a thousand perfect cartoon waves in your notebook.
 It's safe to say that ninety percent of us surfers have a habit of scribbling perfect waves whenever a pencil is in our hands.
 Hopefully the following pointers will help you change your throw-away wave doodles into actual compelling artwork that you want to keep forever.
+Remember, there are millions of ways to draw a wave and hopefully with these simple pointers you'll find a million more.
+So, have fun.
 The hand.
 The hands are a notorious source of frustration.
 This section won't concentrate on the muscle structure, since the hand is very complex in this regard, and knowing this won't help much in drawing them.

 Instead, we'll look at proportions, range of motion, and possible simplifications.
 Structure and proportions Figure 2.20.
 Figure & Gesture Drawing Tool.
 Tessellations.
 Lessons.
 Drawspace Pro Lessons are designed for artists of all levels and educators, and are logically organized into resources and activities.

 Eventually, all lessons and E-books authored by Brenda Hoddinott will be available here: four to eight brand new lessons and newly-revised older lessons are being added every month!
 Upgrade Now: Download all 310 lessons and 4 e-books!
 Try for Free: Download lessons marked as "Free"!
 1.1.R1 Glossary Of Art Terms Definitions of art-related terms used in the resources and activities of Drawspace Curriculum (updated February 2013) $3.99or Upgradeto access all files 1.1.R2 Travelling Back in Time with Graphite A few fun tidbits of information about the history of graphite $0.99or Upgradeto access all files 1.1.R3 Examining Graphite and Grades.